-- Clear, self-adhesive plastic (ex.
-Mac Tac, contact paper, clear shelf liner)
+- Clear, self-adhesive plastic (like contact paper, Mac Tac, or clear shelf liner)

 What to do:

-- Cut out 2 pieces of Mac Tac big enough to cover your entire shape plus another approximate 1-inch border.
-The Mac Tac should cover the entire shape.
-Peel the backing off of one piece of Mac Tac, and lay your shape in the middle.
+- Cut out 2 pieces of contact paper big enough to cover your entire shape plus at least an additional 1-inch border.
+Peel the backing off of one piece and place it down, sticky side up.
+Lay your bird outline in the middle.

 - Next: decorate!
-Tear up little pieces of tissue paper and stick it in the middle of your shape.
+Tear up little pieces of tissue paper and stick them in the middle of your bird outline.
 You can also use feathers, sequins, or anything else you want!
 Try to keep your decorations inside the cardstock paper border.

-- Now ‘laminate’ the other side of your bird protector.
-Peel off the backing on your second piece of Mac Tac and carefully place it over top of your decorated craft.
+- Now seal your bird protector.
+Peel off the backing on your second piece of contact paper and carefully place it overtop of your decorated craft.
 Smooth out any air bubbles by sliding your hands over the entire craft.
-This will help it all seal together.

-- Then, cut off the excess Mac Tac, but leave a little bit of an edge around your paper so it stays sealed.
+- Cut off the excess contact paper, but leave a little bit of an edge around your bird outline so it stays sealed.

-- Hang your beautiful bird protector in your window, and start helping birds!
+- Hang your beautiful bird protector in your window to help keep birds safe!